adwski/vidi/docs/happy_path.md

 ```
 You should receive `201 Created` and video object parameters.
 Most important one is `upload_url`, which should be used to upload mp4 video file.
 This url is unique and valid for a short period of time (default upload session time is 5 min).

-Now you can actually upload video file:
+Now you can actually upload video:

 ```shell
 curl -v -XPOST http://localhost:8080/upload/4F0lCtrmSl27B2bRFQNvDg -H "Content-Type: video/mp4" --data-binary "@./testfiles/test_seq_h264_high.mp4"
 ```

-After successful upload response should be `204 No Content`.
+Successful upload response should be `204 No Content`.
 You can check video status by using video ID from video creation response.
 Status could be `uploaded` or `ready` if video is very short and was already process.

 ```shell
 curl_auth -v -XGET http://localhost:8080/api/video/user/PMO7_KJTRO2xntQyQdfRAw